czernous/persian-hugo/exampleSite/content/post/let-s-stop-artists-block-from-ruining-our-creativity.md

 Creating artwork doesn’t have to be difficult.

-With these ideas under your belt, you can say goodbye to staring at a blank page and begin your creative process with excitement and ease.
+With these ideas under your belt, you can say goodbye to artist's block and begin your creative process with excitement and ease.

-What do you do when you experience a creative block?
+What do you do when you experience artist's block?

 Are there any methods you use that isn't listed above?